RaffaelaCabriolu/MyDoc/jobs/slurm_parameter.rst

 ==========================   ==================================================================================================================================================================
 --array=<indexes>            Submit a collection of similar jobs, e.g. ``--array=1-10``. (sbatch command only).
 See official `SLURM documentation <https://slurm.schedmd.com/job_array.html>`_
 --dependency=<state:jobid>   Wait with the start of the job until specified dependencies have been satified.
 E.g. --dependency=afterok:123456
---ntasks-per-core=2             Enables hyperthreading.
+--ntasks-per-core=2          Enables hyperthreading per core.
 Only useful in special circumstances.
 ==========================   ==================================================================================================================================================================

 Differences between CPUs and tasks
 -------------------------------------

-As a new users writing your first SLURM job script the difference between ``--ntasks`` and ``--cpus-per-taks`` is typically quite confusing.
+As a new user writing your first SLURM job script, the difference between ``--ntasks`` and ``--cpus-per-taks`` is typically quite confusing.
-Assuming you want to run your program on a single node with  16 cores which SLURM parameters should you specify?
+You may wonder, for example, which SLURM parameters to use to run your program on a single node with 10 cores.

 The answer is it depends whether the your application supports MPI.
 MPI (message passing protocol) is a communication interface used for developing parallel computing programs on distributed memory systems.
-This is necessary for applications running on multiple computers (nodes) to be able to share (intermediate) results.
+This is necessary for applications running on multiple computers (nodes) to be able to share (intermediate) results between the nodes.

 To decide which set of parameters you should use, check if your application utilizes MPI and therefore would benefit from running on multiple nodes simultaneously.
 On the other hand you have an non-MPI enables application or made a mistake in your setup, it doesn't make sense to request more than one node.

 .. _slurm_recommendations: